Vritra: Etymology

 Vritra literally means "cover, obstacle", in reference of him holding back the waters.
 It stems from Proto-Indo-Iranian *wr̥trás, from the Proto-Indo-European root *wer- "to cover, to obstruct".
 The Indo-Iranian word is also found in Avestan as vərəθraγna (Vedic vṛtraghná), literally "(one who) slays obstacles".
-Functionally, he is related to Jörmungandr of Norse myth, Typhon of Greek myth, and Veles of Slavic myth.
+Etymolgically related to the god Varuna, as they are both binders/envelopers, connected to waters and in semantic opposition of Indra.
+However this close etymolgy doesn't make them identical in mythological aspect.
+Functionally Vrtra is related to Jörmungandr of Norse myth, Typhon of Greek myth, and a dragon of Slavic myth, which is mentioned in the 15th century apocryphal text Conversations with Saint Ephiphanius and Saint Andrew.